magentabusiness/magentabusiness.github.io/_includes/templates/claiming/device-key-scenario.md

 To add more time, you should increase the value of the parameter **caffeine.specs.claimDevices.timeToLiveInMinutes** in thingsboard.yaml file.{% endcapture %}
 {% include templates/info-banner.md content=cache-living-time %}

-ThingsBoard server stores Claiming Information for the duration of the validity of the key.
+IoT Hub server stores Claiming Information for the duration of the validity of the key.
 See diagram below.

 ![image](/images/user-guide/claiming-devices/device-side-key-diagram.png)